Jeff-Bailey/SGF2016_SAS3880_Insiders_Guide_Hadoop_HOW/README.md

 Required Software
 -----------------
-<ul>SAS 9.4M3, or later
+<pre>SAS 9.4M3, or later
 SAS/ACCESS to Hadoop
 VMWare Player, if you are using a VM.
-Cloudera CDH5.5 Quickstart VM for VMWare (was used for the workshop), or another supported Hadoop distribution.</ul>
+Cloudera CDH5.5 Quickstart VM for VMWare (was used for the workshop), or another supported Hadoop distribution.</pre>

 Feel free to use these materials for your own work.
 If you use them, attribution is greatly appreciated.